Switching to 4R is easier than you think

 Everyone can bring 4R to their farm because it’s often a small change

 Some farmers think switching to 4R means completely overhauling the fertilizer program they’ve always used on their farm.
 That’s rarely the case.
 Often we just tweak a few components of their current program to improve the fertilizer ROI.
-If we adjust the fertilizer ratios (like adding more phosphorous), placement (like banding instead of floating) or product (such as slow-release nitrogen like ESN® instead of urea) we can get better results.
+If we adjust the fertilizer ratios (like adding more phosphorous), placement (like banding instead of floating), or product (such as slow-release nitrogen like ESN® instead of urea) we can typically get more out of fertilizer.

 4R planning is a repeat business

-About 90% of the farmers who did 4R plans with me last year want to again, and I’ve signed up 100 more fields to be soil sampled.
+About 90% of the farmers who did 4R plans with me one year, want to again the next.
 Different farmers see different advantages to the plan.
 Sometimes it's more yield.
 Sometimes it’s better logistics that reduce the stress of application timing.
 Sometimes it’s feeling confident that they know what’s happening in the soil and have a long-term strategy.

 So what goes into the 4R planning process?